A framework for 'green' and 'transition' for the informed investor 14 min read

 The TTEG has specified a process it will undertake to define the core social pillars for Australia's taxonomy.
 Given the significant challenges associated with activity-level disclosures, it is proposed that MSS shall be applied across entities or assets, rather than at an individual activity level.

 Once the environmental objectives and core social pillars are defined, draft DNSH, MSS and technical criteria will be developed.
-ASFI has indicated that feedback on the DNSH and MSS criteria (as well as the three remaining sectors) will be sought in the second round of public consultation scheduled for Q4 2024.
+ASFI is currently seeking feedback on the DNSH and MSS criteria (as well as all six sectors) in the second round of public consultation.

 What are the key themes and concerns we've heard so far?